 Boric acid has mild antiseptic and antifungal actions.
-Vaginal boric acid is a homeopathic prescription medicine that also contains probiotics or "friendly bacteria" (Lactobacilliales), as well as the antioxidants Vitamin C and E.
+Vaginal boric acid (Hylafem pH) is a homeopathic medicine that also contains probiotics or "friendly bacteria" (Lactobacilliales), as well as the antioxidants Vitamin C and E.

 This product works by replenishing normal vaginal acidity and balancing vaginal flora (helpful bacteria).

-Vaginal boric acid is a homeopathic prescription medicine used to treat vaginal yeast infections and relieve symptoms such as burning, itching, and odor.
+Vaginal boric acid is used to treat vaginal yeast infections and relieve symptoms such as burning, itching, and irritation.

 Vaginal boric acid may also be used for purposes not listed in this medication guide.